ToontownRewritten/api-doc/toon-rendition.md

 ## Overview

-This API provides a screenshot of your a toon generated from a DNA string.
+This API generates a screenshot of a toon based on a DNA string.

 ## Requests